NxPKG/khulnasoft-docs/content/support/Network/Understanding Cloudflare HTTP2 and HTTP3 Support.md

 ## HTTP/3

 HTTP/3 uses QUIC, which is a secure-by-default transport protocol.
 HTTP/3 improves page load times in a similar way to HTTP/2.
 However, the QUIC transport protocol solves TCP's head-of-line blocking problem, meaning that performance over lossy networks can be better.
-Enable HTTP/3 via the Cloudflare **Speed** > **Optimization** > **Protocol Optimization**.
+Enable HTTP/3 via the Khulnasoft **Speed** > **Optimization** > **Protocol Optimization**.

-For more information, refer to the [Cloudflare Learning Center](https://www.cloudflare.com/learning/performance/what-is-http3/).
+For more information, refer to the [Khulnasoft Learning Center](https://www.Khulnasoft.com/learning/performance/what-is-http3/).

 ___